dtrung98/GPABookmarklet/README.md

   ![Feat 6](Figure/Modification_6.png)

+- Add "Tin học cơ sở" to list of courses that must not to be included in GPA.
+Thanks for **[vkhuy's repository](https://github.com/vkhuy/GPABookmarklet)** for this finding.

 ## Bugs

 - Sometimes enabling the letter/4 grade system causes wrong format.
 You should re-run the GPABookmarklet to see if that can be fixed.